BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 CPaaS is deployed by organizations that want to embed communications in their business applications, as well as cloud service providers and developers looking to add communications capabilities to their applications and services.
 The platforms include standards-based APIs, comprehensive software developer's kits, and Java or .NET libraries for building applications on various platforms.
 CPaaS providers can also offer bundles that provide pre-packaged, fully functional communication features that can be dropped into applications.
 CPaaS is typically billed on a monthly basis at a fixed rate for blocks of messages or minutes.
 Some CPaaS providers offer a pay-per-call, per-video or per-message billing model.

-CPaaS offers organizations a faster and lower-cost alternative to communication-enable applications rather than developing their own custom applications.
+CPaaS offers organizations a faster and lower-cost alternative to enable communications in applications rather than developing their own custom applications.
 Early CPaaS deployments have focused on applications in telehealth, field services, education, customer service and social media.
-The CPaaS market was originally driven by startups, such as Twilio, TokBox and Plivo, which offer APIs for embedding communications.
-Legacy unified communications vendors have entered the market with new services, including Genband's Kandy and Avaya's Breeze.
-Other vendors have acquired startups, such as Cisco acquiring Tropo and Vonage acquiring Nexmo.

 Communications platform as a service streamlines the process of integrating communications with business applications.